technovangelist/katacoda-scenarios/monitorworkloads/monitorapplication/intro.md

-Welcome to the first lab in the Monitoring Workloads course on the Learning Center.
-In this section we are going to take a look at some of the basics of monitoring a workload on Kubernetes and what's different about running on Kubernetes vs on another platform.
+In the previous scenario, you configured the Datadog Agent so that it could monitor the application we are working with.
+In this scenario we will start to understand what is different with monitoring an application on Kubernetes vs doing the same with an application on a virtual machine.